Choco raises $33.5M to bring restaurants and suppliers a modern ingredient ordering platform – TechCrunch

 Sourcing ingredients in the restaurant industry is a dirty process that still relies heavily on voicemails and fax orders.
-More tech-forward solutions have been pushed but getting restaurants and suppliers to uniformly sign on to a platform has been a relatively daunting challenge.
+More tech-forward solutions have been pushed, but getting restaurants and suppliers to uniformly sign on to a platform has been a relatively daunting challenge.

 Choco is a young startup with plenty of momentum that’s aiming to attract restaurants and suppliers to their mobile ordering platform, which gives restaurants their very own food delivery app for getting ingredients from suppliers, moving them away from daily voicemail orders.